GaijinEntertainment/daScript/doc/source/stdlib/detail/math.rst

 .. |function-math-float4x4| replace:: Returns empty matrix, where each component is 0.

+.. |function-math-float3x3| replace:: Returns empty matrix, where each component is 0.

 .. |function-math-identity| replace:: Returns identity matrix, where diagonal is 1 and every other component is 0.

+.. |function-math-identity4x4| replace:: Returns identity matrix, where diagonal is 1 and every other component is 0.

+.. |function-math-identity3x4| replace:: Returns identity matrix, where diagonal is 1 and every other component is 0.

+.. |function-math-identity3x3| replace:: Returns identity matrix, where diagonal is 1 and every other component is 0.

 .. |function-math-inverse| replace:: Returns the inverse of the matrix x.